-- 1) To encourage the revitalization and stabilization of low- and moderate-income neighborhoods by implementing housing programs - To remove unhealthy or hazardous housing conditions in low- and moderateincome areas - 3) To use Community Development Block Grant (CDBG) and HOME funds as a catalyst to encourage residents of low- and moderate-income neighborhoods to improve their community - 4) To revitalize and preserve the existing housing stock - 5) To enable low-income families who cannot obtain conventional financing to rehabilitate their homes - 6) To reduce utility costs and to improve the comfort of low-income families by incorporating energy conservation techniques into housing rehabilitation assistance - To conserve the property tax base in low- and moderate-income neighborhoods - 8) To encourage employment and training opportunities for minority persons and females through the opportunity to bid on rehabilitation contracts - 9) To finance needed home improvements using CDBG and HOME funds to the extent necessary and funds from private lenders to the maximum extent possible - 10) To remove physical barriers impeding maximum use of residential property by persons with disabilities and to increase the number of handicapped accessible dwelling units, both owner-occupied and renter-occupied, in the City - 11) To further implement the City's Consolidated Plan.
+- 1. To encourage the revitalization and stabilization of low- and moderate-income neighborhoods by implementing housing programs - 2.
+To remove unhealthy or hazardous housing conditions in low- and moderate-income areas - 3.
+To use state, federal, and other grant funding including but not limited to Community Development Block Grant (CDBG), HOME, Illinois Housing Development Authority (IHDA), and Federal Home Loan Bank (FHLB) funds as a catalyst to encourage residents of low- and moderate-income neighborhoods to improve their community - 4.
+To revitalize and preserve the existing housing stock - 5.
+To enable low-income families who cannot obtain conventional financing to rehabilitate their homes - 6.
+To reduce utility costs and to improve the comfort of low-income families by incorporating energy conservation techniques into housing rehabilitation assistance - 7.
+To conserve the property tax base in low- and moderate-income neighborhoods

+- 8. To encourage employment and training opportunities for minority persons and females through the opportunity to bid on rehabilitation contracts - 9.
+To finance needed home improvements using CDBG and HOME funds to the extent necessary and funds from private lenders to the maximum extent possible - 10.
+To remove physical barriers impeding maximum use of the residential property by persons with disabilities and to increase the number of handicapped accessible dwelling units, both owner-occupied and renter-occupied, in the City - 11.
+To further implement the City's Consolidated Plan.